southside-chillers/southside.chillers.online/southside/content/chapters/panthera-quizno.md

 “That is not going to work,” says Hermione.

 “Unshackle me!
-I will vaporize the plants!” suggests Magic.
+I will vaporize the plants!” suggests Magick.

 “Also no,” says Hermione.